VNestor/personal-blog/content/blog/my-first-post/index.md

 ## Limitations & Conclusion

 Great!
-Now we have a JSON reponse on our browser and can work with the data the way we want to.
+Now we have a JSON response on our browser and can work with the data the way we want to.
 Are we done?
 Maybe.
 A CORS proxy is a great tool to use when you need access to JSON data on the fly.
 Should you deploy your application using a CORS proxy?
 That depends on what your use case is.
 You should only be using a CORS proxy you trust.
 You also shouldn't be using a CORS proxy if you requesting private data through HTTP responses.
 You can find more out about the downsides of using a CORS proxy [here](https://httptoolkit.tech/blog/cors-proxies/).

 Thank you for checking out what I had to say.
-I hope this blog post gave you a little bit more insight on CORS proxies and what they can do.
+I hope this blog post gave you a little more insight on CORS proxies and what they can do.